zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 the word,

-I am a man who has been born wise and will not be guided by others: I should be alone like a rhino horn."
+I am a man who has been born wise and will not be guided by others: I should be alone like a rhinoceros horn."

 142. The greedy, no deceit, the desires, and those who do not hide evil, have eliminated the evil and the evil.

-After becoming a desire in all the world, you should be alone like a rhino horn.
+After becoming a desire in all the world, you should be alone like a rhinoceros horn.

 "No greed, no deceit, no longing": "Greed is called thirsty love, that is greed, lust (total greed)... (medium) greed, greed, bad root.
 That greedy, thirsty